About The Gallery & Arts Programming at the Woodland Cultural Centre

 The Woodland Cultural Centre has three exhibition spaces: the Tom Hill Gallery totals 1,680 square feet, the E. Judy Harris Gallery totals 660 square feet, and the Stan Hill Gallery totals 100 square feet.
 These spaces rotate temporary contemporary art and historical exhibitions on a 3 month cycle.

-The public programs and projects, provincial, national and international exhibitions are selected and developed in accordance to the year’s curatorial themes by the Executive Director/Artistic Director in conjunction with the Centre’s programming committee.
+The public programs and projects, provincial, national and international exhibitions are selected and developed in accordance to the year’s curatorial themes by the Artistic Director.
 A majority of the visual art exhibitions require a feasibility study and research phase which requires the development of the annual work plans.
 Some projects take three to five years before the planning phase can become writing into the annual work plans and approved by the Board of Directors.
 The Centre has a three year planning cycle which is essential to complete all phases of the planning for exhibitions.
 The Centre has included in our tasks to complete community evaluations and a needs assessment to assist us in our public programming to ensure the communities’ needs are met.

 The Centre’s art collection must have material significance, historical and contemporary, with a particular interest in works of art from our support communities which reflects the community’s diversity and high standards of excellence.
 In a period when theory has dominated contemporary art, our collections often represent the First Nations community in Canada and the personal relationships that the artist has with history on his surroundings, be it a reserve or urban setting.
 A central goal in building a collection of contemporary art is for permanent display and for special temporary exhibitions that create new audiences to come to the Centre.
 We believe our presentations are more compelling than ever before and with the creation of multi-media surrounding the works, our objective of bringing art to a wider public is further enhanced.
 In developing our various programs we are constantly reminded of the great advantage there is to having a contemporary art collection exist within a context of a more broadly based collection of material culture and archaeology.
 The collection is made available to curators, researchers, educators and the general public.
 The collection is used as a resource to enhance their discourse and the foundation upon which all gallery programs are built.